lena0128/0817-react-book-app/README.md

 ### Variable Identifier _
 _ is a valid variable identifier in JavaScript, and could theoretically refer to anything.
 Using _(...) with function syntax implies that _ is a function.

+### Function Expressions
+(1) Function expressions in JavaScript are not hoisted, unlike function declarations.
+You can't use function expressions before you create them.
+(2) Benefits of Function Expressions
+* As closures
+* As arguments to other functions
+* As Immediately Invoked Function Expressions (IIFE)

+### Why Closures Are Used in JavaScript?
+In JavaScript, closures are the primary mechanism used to enable data privacy.
+When you use closures for data privacy, the enclosed variables are only in scope within the containing (outer) function.
+You can't get at the data from an outside scope except through the object's privileged methods.

+### Window.localStorage
+* getItem(keyNameString)
+* setItem(keyNameString, keyValueString)
+* removeItem(keyName)
+* key(index) - returns the name of the nth key in a given Storage object.
+* clear() -  clears all keys stored in a given Storage object.

 ## Available Scripts

 In the project directory, you can run: